jbeduze/MSU-Wrestling/README.md

-# will provide a user login and prfile for coaches and athletes alike
+# will provide a user login and profile for coaches and athletes alike